Place Implant as Deep as Possible M

 If he agrees with the ortho, the tooth #16 will be extracted with implant placement at the site of #15 (Fig.6 green) and straight abutment (pink).
 The abutment at #14 will be changed to an angled one (Fig.7) so that there is enough coronal space for #13 to be distalized (Fig.8).
 The biggest advantage of the orthodontic movement is to move the bone to fill the mesial defect of the site of #14 (arrow).

 Five months postop, there is a gap, especially distally (Fig.9 *).
 The best treatment to fill the gap will be orthodontic extrusion of the 3rd molar (Fig.10 arrow).
 There seems to be bone growth coronally 2 years 4 months postop (Fig.11 with provisional).
 It appears that comprehensive orthodontics is necessary.
+In fact the 3rd molar is extruded, but there is no bone downward growth (Fig.12).
+The tooth has mobility with relapse without wire engagement.

 Upper Molar Immediate Implant,